Jintana Kaewkao

-Jintana Kaewkao (Thai: จินตนา แก้วขาว) is an environmental activist from Thailand.
+Jintana Kaewkao (Thai: จินตนา แก้วขาว; born 1962) is an environmental activist from Thailand.
 She is known for her activism against the building of power plants in her coastal village Ban Krut, Prachaub Khiri Khan, Thailand.

 Early life

 In 1982, at 20 years old, Kaewkao moved to Ban Krut.
 She married a local man, opened a small grocery store, and had 3 children.
 In her earlier years, Kaewkao was not well-known for her activism, but continued to be involved in anti-power plant movements.

 Powerplant conflict with Union Power Development Company Ltd

 In 1998, the Union Power Development Company Ltd. (UPDC) developed a project to build a coal-fired power plant in Ban Krut.
 This project received funding from foreign investors from the USA, Hong Kong, and Japan.
 It would allow for the development of a tourist resort in Ban Krut, whilst the company would cut down 10,000 coconut trees and develop a 1.4 GW coal power-plant.

 The project was proposed to satisfy Thailand’s increasing energy demands.
 Analysts have explained that coal has been viewed by the Thai government as a way of creating enough energy for the country, as natural gas on its own has not been enough to keep up with its development.